enableiot/iotkit-agent/README.md

   * git stash pop

   Merge conflicts if occured.
- 5. Iotkit-agents from v.1.6.0 use three configuration files:
+ 6. Iotkit-agents from v.1.6.0 use three configuration files:

   * global.json - contains default settings
   * device.json - contains device settings such as device_token, account_id, sensor_list.
   * user.js - (optional) allowing user to override any setting in global - like in example file.

-  If you upgrade from previous versions:
+  ####If you upgrade from previous versions:

- 6. Replace information from old token.json, sensor-list.json and config.json to device.json.
+ 7. Replace information from old token.json, sensor-list.json and config.json to device.json.
- 7. Use user.js example file to create your own settings, such as proxy, default_connector etc.
+ 8. Use user.js example file to create your own settings, such as proxy, default_connector etc.
- 8. Use set-data-directory to provide location of your device.json and user.js
+ 9. Use set-data-directory to provide location of your device.json and user.js

+ After that:
- 9. systemctl start iotkit-agent
+ 10. systemctl start iotkit-agent
- 10. Check logs in /tmp/agent.log
+ 11. Check logs in /tmp/agent.log

 ##4.
 Usage